vosaka-php/vosaka/docs/classes/venndev/vosaka/eventloop/StreamHandler.md

 ### removeWriteStream

-Remove a write stream from the event loop
+Remove a write stream from the handler

 ```php
 public removeWriteStream(mixed $stream): void